Best Corn Bread Dressing

-- Bake at 400° for 18-20 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 400° for 18-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Cut corn bread into 1/2-in. cubes; set aside.

 - Strain broth, discarding giblets.
 Set broth aside; cool slightly.
 In a large skillet, saute the celery, onion and pecans in butter until vegetables are tender.
 Transfer to a large bowl.
 Stir in the corn bread, cubed bread, eggs, seasonings and enough reserved broth to reach desired moistness (about 1-1/2 cups).
 Save remaining broth for another use.

-- Transfer to a greased 13-in. x 9-in. baking dish.
+- Transfer to a greased 13x9-in. baking dish.
 Cover and bake at 350° for 35 minutes.
 Uncover; bake 8-10 minutes longer or until a thermometer reads 160° and top is lightly browned.
-Yield: 12 servings.